Victory-Ikechi-Okwe/AfCFTA_Rules_of_Origin/README.md

 invoked as `select <path/to/document>` and writes the list of matching rule ids to `STDOUT`.

+The operating idea for this program is that figuring out which rules are "in effect" and "applicable" should be no more complicated than some basic SQL queries.
+We take that literally and record everything we need when `ingest` accepts a rule.
+All this program does is run those queries.
+It's an independent binary so we can make sure that it remains a "reader" of the DB.

 To support the submissions aspect of the storage protocol (see below), this program is also capable of running persistently as a child process (intended to be spawned by the `api` program).
 When run in this mode, the program accepts